 You might notice that I haven’t included the moon seasons this month.
 If you want a record, you could add the extra moon stickers in the blank places at the bottom of the calendar and write the dates under them.
 I’m also considering making a separate moon calendar so keep your eyes open for that.
 If you’re tracking your nature activities, you can use the moon stickers to fill in the nature challenge sheet on days you make observations about the moon.
 That way, if an activity doesn’t work for you, you can still complete the challenge.

-I’d love to hear from you if you’ve tried any of the activites.
+I hope you enjoy these spring nature activities.
+I’d love to hear from you if you’ve tried any of them.